hapytex/django-antipatterns/patterns/annotate_a_condition_as_booleanfield.md

 One can wrap the `Q` object in a `ExpressionWrapper` and specify the `BooleanField` as <code>output_field=&hellip;</code>, for example:

-<pre><code>from django.db.models import BooleanField, ExpressionWrapper, Q
+<pre class="python"><code>from django.db.models import BooleanField, ExpressionWrapper, Q

 MyModel.objects.annotate(
     my_condition=<b>ExpressionWrapper(</b>